Mulan (2009 film): Plot

-Mulan's troops then fight strongly against the Rourans, but many, including Mulan, are injured in a volley of arrow fire.
+Battling against the combined forces of the Rouran under Mendu, Mulan's troops then fight strongly against the Rourans despite being outnumbered, but many, including Mulan, are injured in a volley of arrows.
 Suddenly, a huge dust storm known as the Poison Dragon appears, and everyone on the battlefield is consumed by it.
-When they regain consciousness, Mulan is reunited with Wentai and she orders a retreat back into the closed canyon.
-Mudan wants to see how Mulan copes without any provisions and sets up a siege at the entrance of the canyon.
-Mulan is very sick, but is kept alive by Wentai, who gives her his own blood to drink as the provisions of water have run out.
+When they regain consciousness, Mulan is reunited with Wentai and she orders a retreat back into a closed canyon.
+Mendu wants to see how Mulan copes without any provisions and sets up a siege at the entrance of the canyon.

+Without access to food or water, many of Mulan's soldiers perish in the canyon.
+Mulan herself becomes sick and weak, but is kept alive by Wentai, who gives her his own blood to drink when the provisions of water run out.

-When Mulan realizes that the Commander-in-Chief isn't bringing his troops and they have been left to die, she prepares her troops to fight to the death for their country.
+When Mulan realizes that the Commander-in-Chief - jealous of her success - isn't bringing his troops and has left them to die, she prepares her troops to fight to the death for their country.
 Wentai goes to the front line and announces he is the 7th Prince of Wei, and offers to be taken prisoner in return for Mulan and her soldiers' freedom.
-Mudan takes him as prisoner and delivers provisions and medical supplies to Mulan and her troops.
+Mendu takes him as prisoner and delivers provisions and medical supplies to Mulan and her troops.

-Mulan changes her military uniform to that of a Rouran woman's to save Wentai.
-Talking to the Rouran princess, she reveals her gender as a woman and tells her that she would help her fulfill her dream to stop the war and have peace.
-Mulan saves Wentai with the help of the princess and returns to the Wei capital, where she at last reveals herself as a woman.
-As Mulan asks to only return to her village to take care of her ill father, the emperor announces the engagement of the Rouran Princess and Wentai to bring peace to the two empires.
-Back at Mulan's hometown, Wentai visits her to ask her to runaway with him, but Mulan chooses the country of China over their purely deep, close romantic relationship.
-He respects her decision, and the two share a long passionate embrace before Wentai departs.
+When she regains her strength, Mulan orders her officers to lead the battalion home while she infiltrates the Rouran camp, wearing the clothing of a Rouran woman, to save Wentai.
+Talking to the Rouran princess, she shows the princess that she is also a woman, and tells the princess she would help her fulfill her dream of stopping the war and making peace.
+Mulan saves Wentai with the help of the princess and returns to the Wei capital, where she at last sheds her disguise and reveals herself as a woman.
+The Emperor wants to make Mulan the new commander-in-chief and grants her a pardon for breaking the law stating women are not allowed to enlist, but Mulan asks to only return to her village to take care of her ill father after twelve long years of war.
+The Emperor agrees to her request, and announces the engagement of the Rouran Princess and Wentai to bring peace to the two empires.
+Mulan returns home and is reunited with her father.

+Back in Mulan's hometown, Wentai visits her to ask her to runaway with him, but Mulan chooses the country of China over their feelings for each other.
+He respects her decision, and the two share a long passionate embrace, reaffirming their love for one another, before Wentai departs.